thipages/sqlite-csv/README.md

 - Creates a table with basic statistics for each field

 ## NPX usage
 npx command will load in `dbname` all csv files present in the folder where npx is run.
-Tables names match csv file names along stats tables suffixed with `_stats`.
+Tables names match `csv` file names along stats tables suffixed with `_stats`.
+Delimiter is automatically detected but restricted to
+- the first line of the `csv` file
+- comma and semi-colon

 ```shell
 npx @titsoft/sqlite-csv dbname
 ```